Detroit Pistons' Cade Cunningham still feeling his way back after hip injury

 "Obviously it’s concerning but I don’t think it’s something that isn’t easily fixable," Bey said.
 "I think they’re a team that plays real fast, gets the ball out quick.
 I think we have to stick to what we do and I think we tried to match that pace a little bit.
 And, we just got to stick to what we do as a team and us trying to match that speed, I think got us into some of those quick and easy turnovers.
 I just think going back to the drawing board we just got to look at how we play our way every single time."

 Contact Omari Sankofa II at osankofa@freepress.com.
 Follow him on Twitter @omarisankofa.
-The Free Press has started a new digital subscription model.
-Here's how you can gain access to our most exclusive Pistons content.
 Read more on the Detroit Pistons and sign up for our Pistons newsletter.

 This article originally appeared on Detroit Free Press: Detroit Pistons' Cade Cunningham still sore after hip injury